heri/Awesome-Algorithms-CiSE/README.md

 A haskell implementation of the metropolis algorithm aka Monte Carlo method

+Original authors: John von Neumann, Stan Ulam, and Nick Metropolis, of the Los Alamos Scientific Laboratory

 ## Fast Fourier Transform

 An implementation of the Discrete Fourier Transform.

+Original authors: James Cooley of the IBM T.J.
+Watson Research Center and John Tukey of Princeton University and AT&T Bell Laboratories

 ## Fast Multipole algorithm

 A python implemention of the Fast Multipole algorithm

+Original authors: Leslie Greengard and Vladimir Rokhlin of Yale University

 ## QR Algorithm

+Original author: J.G.F.
+Francis of Ferranti Ltd., London

 Input:
 ```